Selling is more often a process than an event.

 One of the key components that I have seen consistently in those who are successful in sales is their understanding and discipline to follow up with prospects.

 In the employee benefit arena – I always taught that it took an average of 3-5 attempts to get your appointment scheduled with a decision maker.
 Thus, I encouraged my sales team to function like a machine.
-“If you go into a business once – continue to go into that business until you get a “yes”, a “no”, or you make 3-5 attempts before you even consider moving on and leaving them behind.”[lightbox link=”https://jeffcwest.com/wp-content/uploads/2014/06/follow-up.jpg” thumb=”https://jeffcwest.com/wp-content/uploads/2014/06/follow-up.jpg” width=”300″ align=”right” title=”follow up” frame=”true” icon=”image” caption=””]
+“If you go into a business once – continue to go into that business until you get a “yes”, a “no”, or you make 3-5 attempts before you even consider moving on and leaving them behind.”[lightbox link=”http://jeffcwest.com/wp-content/uploads/2014/06/follow-up.jpg” thumb=”http://jeffcwest.com/wp-content/uploads/2014/06/follow-up.jpg” width=”300″ align=”right” title=”follow up” frame=”true” icon=”image” caption=””]

 The sad truth about sales people is that roughly half (50%) make only one attempt to schedule an appointment with a decision maker.
 If that attempt fails, they move on.